LaunchCodeEducation/java-web-development/src/chapters/auth/request-filtering.rst

 Now you can start your application and test.
 You should be required to log in to view anything other than login and registration pages.

+The code for this section is available in the `auth-filter branch<https://github.com/LaunchCodeEducation/coding-events/tree/auth-filter>`_ of the ``coding-events`` repository.

 Check Your Understanding
 ------------------------